 Dementia Support

-Living with dementia can be hard, but it doesn’t mean people can’t stay independent at home.
-With the right help and a few changes, we can make sure life stays safe, comfortable, and respectful.
+Living with dementia can be challenging, but it doesn’t mean you can’t continue to live independently at home.
+With the right support and a few thoughtful changes, we can help make everyday life safer, more comfortable, and respectful of your needs.

 Read the full Access to Services or Customer Vulnerability policy or our summarised versions.